IN

 There must be admissible evidence before the court

-the obtaining of expert consultants is based.
+of factual assumptions upon which the obtaining of expert consultants is based.
 If the evidence to

 support the United States aspect of the case fell, then the international